xigxog/kubefox/docs/concepts/virtual_environments.md

   <figcaption>Figure 2 - Polina testing in environment A</figcaption>
 </figure>

-and then shift instantly to Environment B (Figure 3), perhaps to compare her changes with the prior version of software:
+and then shift instantly to Virtual Environment B (Figure 3), perhaps to compare her changes with the prior version of software:

 <figure markdown>